630. Appeals from Appellate Tax Board Decisions and Probate Court Judgments

 The SJC may also order direct appellate review on its own initiative, or the Appeals Court may certify that direct review by the SJC is in the public interest.

-A party may appeal to the SJC from an Appeals Court decision by applying for further appellate review within 20 days after the date of the rescript of the Appeals Court.
-An application for further appellate review must be founded upon substantial reasons affecting the public interest or the interests of justice.
+A taxpayer may appeal to the SJC from an adverse Appeals Court decision by applying for further appellate review within 20 days after the date of the rescript of the Appeals Court.
+An application for further appellate review is founded upon substantial reasons affecting the public interest or the interests of justice.
 This review will not be granted unless the Appeals Court certifies that the public interest or the interests of justice make further appellate review desirable, or unless three justices of the SJC specifically authorize the appeal for substantial reasons affecting the public interest.

 G.L. c.
 65, §§ 25, 26